 Insurance Warehouse in Monticello, Georgia provides peace of mind, while providing for all your healthcare needs.
 With our experience and resources, you can rest assured that you’re getting the best plans and care available.
 Contact Brad Barringer, your local health insurance agent, today to get started!

-Health Maintenance Organizations (HMOs) may require a referral from a primary care doctor to see specialists or other providers.
+Health Maintenance Organizations (HMOs) are health providers that may require a referral from a primary care doctor to see specialists or other providers.
 Since an HMO is usually an in-network plan, an insured individual may not be able to get care outside of the plan’s network.

 A fee for service plan (typically Medicare) means that an insured party may receive health care from any provider, as long as that doctor or facility agrees with the plan’s terms and conditions for payment.
 An insured party with a Fee For Service Plan may be subject to getting the balance of the bill not paid by the insurance plan.